SandstoneHobo/HomeAssignment1OPSystem/README.md

 This application runs basic shell commands in a windows operating system

+To use the program you need to run HomeAssignment1OPSystem.exe file in the repository

 The menu is displayed as such

 1. List directory contents